salesforce/apollo/README.md

 Note that the  _install_  maven goal is **required**, as this installs the modules in your local repository for use by dependent modules within the rest of the build.
 You must have invoked maven on the Apollo project root with the "install" goal at least once, to correctly build any arbitrary submodule.

-## !!
-Unfortunate Platform Dependency !!
+## Builing on Apple M1
-I develop on an M1 MBP, and there is (currently) no grpc compiler for this platform.
-Consequently, the grpc compiler is hard wired for intel.
-Apologies.
-This will be fixed to be platform independent when this required artifact appears from Google, or I figure out how to special case the M1 platform with the Maven OS config stuff.
+I develop on an M1 MBP, and there is (currently) no _protoc-gen-grpc-java_ for the M1 platform.
+If you also build on the M1, until this issue is resolved by essentially using the intel for the arm classivier.
+For a simply work around, see [this comment](https://github.com/grpc/grpc-java/issues/7690#issuecomment-772424454).
+This works by using the maven settings.xml to hardwire the classifier to intel.
+Worked well for me ;)

 ## Current Status
 Currently, the system is in heavy devlopment.
 Fundamental identity and digest/signature/pubKey encodings has been integrated.
 Apollo is now using Aleph-BFT instead of Avalanche for consensus, in the form of the Ethereal module.
 CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for it's linear log and transaction model.